Why Termite Baiting Matters for Homes in Charlotte, NC

-Subterranean termites are one of the most common causes of structural pest damage in Charlotte, NC.
-These insects live underground and travel through mud tubes to reach the cellulose inside wood framing, flooring, and support beams.
-Because termite activity often begins out of sight, homeowners may not notice the problem until termite damage is already underway.
+Subterranean termites cause major structural damage in Charlotte, NC.
+They live underground and travel through mud tubes to reach cellulose in wood framing, flooring, and support beams.
+Because termite activity starts out of sight, homeowners may not notice it until damage has already begun.

-One of the most reliable termite control strategies used by pest control professionals is termite baiting.
-Unlike some traditional approaches, termite baiting targets the termite colony itself instead of only the areas where termites are currently visible.
+Termite baiting is a common termite control method used by pest control companies.
+Unlike some methods, termite baiting targets the termite colony instead of just the areas where termites are visible.

-When designed and monitored correctly, a termite baiting system can detect termite activity early and help achieve colony elimination before infestations spread.
+When properly installed and checked, a termite baiting system helps detect activity early and control infestations before they spread.

 Key Takeaways

-- In-ground termite bait stations monitor termite activity around a home’s perimeter.
+• In-ground termite bait stations monitor activity around the home’s perimeter.

-- Sentricon and similar termite baiting systems allow worker termites to carry bait back to the entire colony.
+• Sentricon and similar systems allow worker termites to carry bait back to the entire colony.

 What Termite Baiting Is (and Why It Matters)